JuliaLang/julia/doc/src/manual/getting-started.md

     In Julia 1.0, the default `--project=@.` option did not search up from the root directory of a Git repository for the `Project.toml` file.
 From Julia 1.1 forward, it does.

+## Startup Configuration

+  A startup file may be placed in `~/.julia/config/startup.jl` containing Julia commands to be executed each time Julia starts up.
+Many people like placing frequently used packages in a startup `using` command such as `using LinearAlgebra, Statistics`.

 ## Resources